SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 }
 ```

+The button "Get snapshot from device" in the tab "Configuration" triggers a `c8y_UploadConfigFile` operation.
 When the device receives the operation `c8y_UploadConfigFile`, the following steps are executed:

 | Step | Action                                                                                                                  | Documentation                                                                         |